danspeech/danspeech_training/README.md

 ## Repository structure
 DanSpeech training is an add-on repository to the DanSpeech package.
 It was developed to help development cycles.

-DanSpeech training supports three train wrapper functions all found in the deepspeech.train file.
+DanSpeech training supports modes:

-1. train_new(), trains a new model from strach
+1. train new model from scratch - train_new.py
-2. finetune(), takes a previosuly trained model and finetunes on new data
+2. continue training an existing model - train_continue.py
-3. continue_train(), takes a previously trained model which was stopped during training and continues training.
+3. finetune an existing model - finetune.py

-Furthermore DanSpeech training provides a test script found in the deepspeech.test file.
-The test evaluates a trained model on a held-out test set and returns WER and CER estimates.
+Furthermore, to evaulate models use the evaluate.py script.

 All training and testing requires a specific file structure.